SCHOOL LEADERS & Staff

 Andre Roncancio

 Andre Roncancio was born in Texas and raised in Egypt.
 He is an independent filmmaker and has worked on several short films and directed 2 shorts of his own.
-Currently, he is working as the Best Boy Electric on an indie feature film, Resilience.
+Most recently he worked as the Best Boy Electric on an indie feature film, Resilience.

 Brian Blair